 You can select a purchase agreement only when you're creating a PO.
 You can't select a purchase agreement after the PO has been created.

-In some situations where POs are created indirectly, you can control whether Microsoft Dynamics 365 for Operations automatically searches for applicable purchase agreements.
+In some situations where POs are created indirectly, you can control whether Finance and Operations automatically searches for applicable purchase agreements.
 For example, you might do this when you're automatically firming planned POs or creating POs that are based on sales orders.

 Purchase agreements and intercompany trade

 Intercompany trading relationships can be created between vendor accounts and customer accounts that are in different legal entities.
 When a sales order or PO is created for one of the parties, an intercompany order chain is created.
 In the order chain, the sales order and PO are created in the appropriate legal entities.

 You can create a purchase agreement or sales agreement for one of the intercompany trading parties.
 You can then generate the corresponding sales agreement or purchase agreement for the other intercompany trading party in the other legal entity.